OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-hover-effect/README.md

-# 🐞 Creating a CSS-Only Expanding Card with Hover Effect
+# 🐞 Creating a CSS-only Expanding Card with Hover Effect

 This document details the creation of an expanding card using only CSS.
-The card expands on hover, revealing more content.
-We'll be using CSS3 transitions and transforms to achieve this effect.
-No JavaScript is required.
+The card expands on hover, revealing hidden content.
+This effect is achieved using CSS transitions and transforms without any JavaScript.
+We'll utilize standard CSS properties for a broad compatibility.

-**Description of the Styling:**
+## Description of the Styling

-The card consists of a container element (`div.card`) containing an image (`img.card-image`), a title (`h2.card-title`), and a description (`p.card-description`).
-On hover, the card scales up slightly, and the description smoothly slides down from being hidden.
-This is all handled via CSS transitions and transforms.
-The styling aims for a clean, modern look.
+The card's base style is a simple rectangular container.
+On hover, the card's height increases, revealing a hidden section.
+A smooth transition effect is applied to make the expansion visually appealing.
+We'll use a subtle background color change on hover to enhance the user experience.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>